 In this chapter, we also consider the important issue of government responses to modern slavery.
 The Government Response Index provides a comparable measure of the steps being taken by 181 countries across 104 indicators of good practice.
 An analysis of these findings confirms that while there has been important progress made since the publication of the last Global Slavery Index in 2016, there are still critical gaps and responses to them need to be developed.

 Overall, our findings confirm that modern slavery remains a critical issue for all countries.
 Just as responding to environmental concerns cannot be the task of one country alone, responding to modern slavery is a challenge that requires commitment and effort from all countries.

 What does the data tell us about modern slavery?

 It is widely acknowledged that measuring modern slavery is a difficult undertaking, not least because no single source provides suitable and reliable data on all forms of modern slavery.
-In developing the Global Estimates of Modern Slavery, the Walk Free Foundation and the ILO adopted a methodology that combined survey research involving face-to-face interviews with more than 71,000 people in 53 local languages with administrative data on victims of trafficking who had been assisted by the IOM.
+In developing the Global Estimates of Modern Slavery, Walk Free and the ILO adopted a methodology that combined survey research involving face-to-face interviews with more than 71,000 people in 53 local languages with administrative data on victims of trafficking who had been assisted by the IOM.
 An estimate of forced labour imposed by state authorities was derived from validated sources and systematic review of comments from the ILO supervisory bodies with regard to the ILO Conventions on forced labour.

 An estimated 40.3 million men, women, and children were victims of modern slavery on any given day in 2016.1 Of these, 24.9 million people were in forced labour and 15.4 million people were living in a forced marriage.
 Women and girls are vastly over-represented, making up 71 percent of victims.
 Modern slavery is most prevalent in Africa, followed by the Asia and the Pacific region.